bjoern-janson/computational-phase-boundary/falsification.md

 (g',n',U')
 $$

-A failure occurs if major transitions are consistently explained without changes to:
+A failure occurs if major transitions are consistently explained without any measurable change in:

 - representational distance,
 - accessibility,
 - searchable dimensionality,
 - evaluation efficiency.

-This would imply that geometry is unnecessary and progress follows simpler mechanisms.
+This would imply that search-space geometry is unnecessary and progress follows simpler mechanisms.

 ---